thlucas1/homeassistant_blueprints/spotifyplus/spotifyplus_hue_lightshow.md

 # How It Works

+The SpotifyPlus media player must be turned on in order to receive Spotify Player playstate updates.
+If the media player is off, then player state changes will not occur and your lighting won't change.

 The `spotifyplus.get_image_palette_colors` service is called to retrieve the color palette of the nowplaying image url.

 The `light.turn_on` service is called to change the Philips Hue light color.